Christmas Contact for Separated and Divorced Parents banner

 • Posted on

-Family law solicitors say that it is never too early to reach an agreement on Xmas contact.
+Family law solicitors say that it is never too early to reach an agreement over Xmas contact.
 Some parents have an agreement that works for them every year.
-For example:
+Typical Christmas contact schedules involve:

-• The children always spend Xmas Day with the parent they live with but the other parent gets Xmas Eve and New Year's Eve
+• The children always spend Christmas Day with the parent they live with, but the other parent gets Christmas Eve and New Year's Eve.

-• The children spend alternate Xmas with each parent and the parent who does not get Xmas contact gets the children at Easter or another important date in the year
+• The children spend alternate Christmases with each parent.
+The parent who does not get Christmas contact gets the children at Easter or another important date in the year, such as a half-term holiday.
+The arrangements are swapped around the following year.

 Not all parents can agree on the principles of Xmas contact.
 Alternatively, things may change, such as:

-• One parent may have a new partner and step-children
+1. One parent may have a new partner and step-children or a new baby.

-• A parent may want to take the children on holiday over Xmas
+2. A parent may want to take the children on holiday over Christmas.

-• A parent may have moved house making sharing Christmas Eve and Day a lot harder
+3. A parent may have moved house, making sharing Christmas Eve and Day a lot harder

-• A parent may have the opportunity to take the children overseas to spend time with extended family and get to find out a bit more about their culture and heritage
+6. A parent may have the opportunity to take the children overseas to spend time with extended family to find out more about their culture and heritage.

-• The children have said they do not like the Christmas contact arrangements.
-For example, splitting the day may work for both parents but not for the children
+7. The children have said they do not like the Christmas contact arrangements.
+For example, children do not always like splitting the day between two parental homes because of the amount of travel involved.

 Child arrangement orders and Xmas contact

-If you have not already done so, the first step is discussing Christmas contact with your ex-partner to see if your usual agreement is going to take place or, if you do not have one, to see if you can agree to a Xmas contact schedule that works for you and your children.
+If you have not already done so, the first step is to discuss Christmas contact with your ex-partner to see whether your usual agreement will go ahead or, if you do not have one, to agree on a Christmas contact schedule that works for you and your children.

 Related Posts